-Missouri Residency - Questions regarding Missouri residency should be directed to the Admissions Evaluator in The Graduate School, Ward Edwards 1800.
+Missouri Residency - Questions regarding Missouri residency should be directed to the Admissions Evaluator in the Graduate Studies office, Ward Edwards 1800.

 Off Campus - Fees vary for courses offered on-site and through the use of distance learning technologies.
 Call the Office of Extended Campus, 800-729-2678, ext.
 2, for fee information on specific courses.